Princeton-CDH/mep-django/README.rst

 To install the configSet::

-    (using root privileges)
-    cp -r solr_conf /path/to/solr/server/solr/configsets/sandco
+    (using root privileges for chown and permission as needed) cp -r solr_conf /path/to/solr/server/solr/configsets/sandco
     chown solr:solr -R /path/to/solr/server/solr/configsets/sandco

+Note that this location will vary if your Solr instance has a separate data folder.
+See ``DEPLOYNOTES`` for an example of that setup, which is commmon on server installs of Solr.

-You will need to configure Django to use the Solr instance in ``local_settings.py``::
+You will also need to configure Django to use the Solr instance in ``local_settings.py``::